sadafshaikh19/copilot/README.md

-# Copilot on CRUD operations: Rest API with H2 DB Sprinf boot application to explore capabilities of Github Copilot
+# Copilot on CRUD operations
+## Rest API with H2 DB Spring boot application to explore capabilities of Github-Copilot

 ## Build Maven project
 ```